RHS Growing Guides

 Watering

-When the fruits are the size of walnuts, start feeding melon plants once a week with a high potassium liquid fertiliser.
-Stop feeding and reduce watering when the fruits start to ripen in late summer and the foliage dies back.
+Stop feeding and reduce watering when the fruits start to ripen and the foliage dies back in late summer.

 Aim for four to six fruits on a greenhouse plant and up to four on an outdoor plant, which is usually the maximum number that will ripen by the end of the season.
 If the stems are trailing on the ground, place a tile or piece of wood under developing fruits to prevent discoloration or rotting.
 If the stems are climbing, you may need to provide extra support for the fruits as they swell and get heavier.
 Netting or hessian suspended from the supports, like a hammock, usually works well.
 Put cloches or fleece over outdoor plants by late summer, to keep them going as long as possible, so their fruits can ripen.
 Otherwise the plants will start to die as soon as night temperatures drop.